kevinjonesevans/gdi-core-git-github/README.md

 The course is meant to be taught in a two-hour workshop.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.

+These slides were modified and later presented by [Kevin Jones-Evans](https://github.com/kevinjonesevans) on 23.04.2016 at [Sparkbox](http://seesparkbox.com/) in Dayton, Ohio.

 The slides for this course can be viewed [here](http://kevinjonesevans.github.io/gdi-core-git-github)

 ###Class Blurb